Comprehensive Notes on Andrew Ng’s Machine Learning Course

 Tradeoff between high bias and high variance.

 Large neural networks are low bias machines.
-It just fits very compicated functions very well, so when training neural network, we offten faceing problems other than high bias problem if neural network is large enough.
+It just fits very complicated functions very well, so when training neural network, we often facing problems other than high bias problem if neural network is large enough.

 Does it do well on training set? if not, use bigger network